-Product Design at A level focuses on simulating real-world practice through the design of commercial and industrial products.
+Product Design at A level focuses on simulating real world practice through the design of commercial and industrial products.
 You will develop a detailed understanding of the design process, materials and their applications, knowledge of production methods and an understanding of the issues of quality, cost and marketability.

-The DT Department offers a great deal of support.
+DT offers a great deal of support.
 You will have open access to staff and machinery.
-Your learning will be underpinned by ongoing feedback from skilled practitioners.
-Staff in the Department have backgrounds in engineering, product design, and architecture, including a co-author of the course and revision guide and the Principal Moderator of AS DT for the exam board.
+Your learning will be underpinned by on-going feedback from skilled practitioners.
+Staff in the area have backgrounds in engineering, product design and architecture, and include a co-author of the course and revision guide and the principle moderator of AS DT for the exam board.